 You can also choose to gain Chartered Ecologist or Environmentalist status through the relevant industry body, such as the Chartered Institute of Ecology and Environmental Management.

-What other skills will I need?
+What other skills does an ecologist need?

 Alongside making sure you have the formal qualifications, it can be useful to have other skills to add onto your CV, which could include things like: